Glendive & DAwson county FLOOD PROTECTION Project

 Ice jams in Glendive have a 30% chance of occurring in any given year.

-Dawson County is working with the Federal Emergency Management Agency (FEMA) and the Montana Department of Natural Resources and Conservation (DNRC) to update flood risk maps for the Yellowstone River and its tributaries.
+Dawson County is working with FEMA and the Montana Department of Natural Resources and Conservation to update flood risk maps for the Yellowstone River and its tributaries.

 Flood risk maps help communities understand where flooding is most likely to occur so residents, businesses, and local governments can make informed decisions about safety, development, and insurance.